Nemocas/AbstractAlgebra.jl/docs/src/matrix_interface.md

 Custom matrices and rings may choose which specific matrix type is best-suited to return for the given ring and dimensionality.
-If they do not specialize these functions, the default is a `Generic.MatSpaceElem` matrix, or `Generic.MatAlgElem` for matrix algebras.
+If they do not specialize these functions, the default is a `Generic.MatSpaceElem` matrix, or `Generic.MatRingElem` for matrix algebras.
 The default implementation of `zero` calls out to `similar`, so it's generally sufficient to specialize only `similar`.
 For both `similar` and `zero`, only the most general method has to be implemented